Loukas Vyntra: Early life

-Vyntra was born Lukáš Vydra in Město Albrechtice, Czechoslovakia, to a Czech father and a Greek mother.
+Vyntra was born as Lukáš Vydra in Město Albrechtice, Czechoslovakia, to a Czech father and a Greek mother.
 As a youngster, he moved to his mother's homeland of Greece.

 Club career

 Paniliakos

 Vyntra signed his first professional contract in 1999 with Paniliakos.
 He made his senior debut on loan with third division Veroia in 2000–01.
 Returning to Paniliakos at the end of the season, he swiftly became established in the starting 11, helping them win promotion to the Alpha Ethniki in 2002–03.
 Making his debut in the Greek top-flight, Vyntra played in Paniliakos' first 15 games of the 2003–04 season.